zhugezifang/nextjs-template/public/posts/Crazy-Cattle-3D.en.md

 You will be presented with options to download the game for different operating systems Select the version appropriate for your operating system and the download will begin.

--- Download Crazy Cattle 3d for Windows: The file is named CrazyCattle3D.zip and has a file size of 50 MB.
+* Download Crazy Cattle 3d for Windows: [download](https://crazycattle3d.io/game/dlc/crazyattle3d.zip) and has a file size of 50 MB.
--- Download Crazy Cattle 3d for MacOS: The file is named CrazyCattle3DMac.zip and has a file size of 78 MB.
+* Download Crazy Cattle 3d for MacOS: [download](https://crazycattle3d.io/game/dlc/crazyattle3dmac.zip) and has a file size of 78 MB.
--- Download Crazy Cattle 3d for Linux: The file is named CrazyCattle3DLinux.zip and has a file size of 44 MB.
+* Download Crazy Cattle 3d for Linux: [download](https://crazycattle3d.io/game/dlc/crazyattle3dlinux.zip) and has a file size of 44 MB.

--- Once the download is complete, launch the crazycattle3d game to start playing.
+Once the download is complete, launch the crazycattle3d game to start playing.

 This guide is based on information from the original source: [Crazy Cattle 3D Wiki](https://crazycattle3d.io/).